by John Kirkland

 An hour and a half passed, and around four, with the sun beginning to throw shadows across the spillway, the hook set, not hard, on a solid fish.
 A nice fight ensued, and I landed a nearly 2 pound sauger, about 17 inches in length.
 After years of reading and thinking about it, I had finally hooked this new-for-me species.

 A few minutes later, I hook another, bigger fish.
 We fought for several seconds, but it threw the hook.
 There was a boat idling nearby–they seemed to be throwing dual rigged plastics with electric-blue tails.
 They were catching every few minutes.

 It was fun, and I’ll have to get out and try it again.
 I enjoy trout fishing in the winter, but sauger offer size and fight that the local trout can’t match.

-Access to Locks & Dams: Licensed anglers are allowed to fish from the bank downstream of any lock on the KY River, provided they aren’t on any concrete structures, lock, or guide wall.
+Access to Locks & Dams: Licensed anglers are allowed to fish from the bank downstream of any lock on the KY River on property owned by the KY River Authority provided they aren’t on any concrete structures, lock, or guide wall.
 Fishing is not allowed upstream of a lock & dam structure.
 Details available here.